ThorstenHeck/opnsense/readme.md

 So we will end up with an Instance which can accessed by the administrative user via SSH and HTTPS on the Public IP.
 Root can access via the WebGUI and Console Interface but is not permitted for SSH.

+The whole process takes about 10 minutes to build a freebsd image, bootstrap into opensense and build an image out of it to finally create a runn

 ### Build opnsense Image

 Export the needed secrets to make it work: